 Meg Gregory, PhD, joined the Center for Teaching and Learning in August 2017 as Assistant Director of Educational Development.
-At the Center for Teaching and Learning, Meg develops and delivers professional development programing for graduate students and postdocs.
-This includes facilitating workshops on evidence-based teaching methods, which promote active learning, reflective teaching, and the development of classroom communities.
-Meg also activity participates in the design and delivery of two advanced-level workshop series: the Pedagogies in the Humanities, Arts, and Social Sciences series and the Professional Development in Teaching series.
-And, as part of the Academic Services staff, Meg helps administer, evaluate, and refine the Professional Development in Teaching program.
+At the Center for Teaching and Learning, Meg develops and delivers professional development programing for faculty, postdocs, and graduate students.
+This includes facilitating workshops on evidence-based teaching methods which promote active learning, reflective teaching, and inclusive teaching practices.
+Meg also designs and facilitates two advanced-level workshop series for graduate students and postdocs: the Pedagogies in the Humanities, Arts, and Social Sciences series and the Job Market series.
+And, as part of the Educational Development team, Meg helps administer, evaluate, and refine the Professional Development in Teaching program.
 Meg also works closely with Julia Johnson in the design and facilitation of the EPIC program.
 In addition, Meg organizes and facilitates the Faculty Reading Community and Graduate Student Postdoc Reading Community.

-Meg also provides individual teaching consultations on a wide range of topics for graduate students and postdocs at Washington University who are in humanities, arts, and social sciences disciplines.
-Consultation topics routinely include guiding participants through Teaching Center certificate programs, discussing individual feedback on classroom teaching observations, as well as helping graduate students and postdocs construct teaching philosophy statements and teaching portfolios.
+Along with programing, Meg also provides individual teaching consultations on a wide range of topics for faculty, postdocs, and graduate students at Washington University who are in humanities, arts, and social sciences disciplines.
+Consultation topics routinely include guiding participants through the Professional Development in Teaching program, providing feedback on classroom teaching observations, as well as helping graduate students and postdocs construct teaching philosophy statements and teaching portfolios.
 Meg also often works with instructors on designing course materials, promoting student engagement, and using educational technology effectively.